eemed/sanedit/docs/impl-notes/editor.typ

-  [actions], [functions that directly change the editor state], [draw],    [used to draw all the things for the client], [editor],  [holds the editor state model and functions to ease operating on it], [server],  [handles async with tokio, handles all the client connections, jobs, etc.]
+  [actions], [functions that directly change the editor state], [draw],    [used to draw all the things for the client], [editor],  [holds the editor state model and functions to ease operating on it], )
-)